 The Link Between Anxiety And Nausea

-There’s a reason for the saying that the thought of something makes you sick to your stomach.
+The saying that the thought of something makes you sick to your stomach is rooted in truth.
 Nausea is a very common symptom of anxiety.
 Indeed, you may remember as a child having a tummy ache and feeling too sick to go to school.
-Your parents may have thought you were making your illness up to get out of the fact that you had not handed your homework in, but you may have genuinely felt ill.
-The unwell feeling may come from the fact that you were nervous about getting told off by your teacher, but the feeling is just as real nonetheless.
+Parents may have thought your illness was imagined or an excuse for being unprepared.
+Regardless of the reason for the stress and anxiety, they were real.

-Nausea is your body telling you that you’re in danger.
+Nausea is your body’s way of signaling danger.
 It may be a warning sign that you shouldn’t eat because the things around you are toxic.
 It can be an attempt to make you sick so that you will vomit up something bad that you have eaten.
 Or it may be a response to your stomach being constricted, perhaps because your muscles are so tense from the physiological response to stress.

 Managing Nausea Caused By Anxiety